Information for Incoming Students

 You'll start with the basics like Media History and Literacy, Elements of News Writing, Beginning Visual Journalism and Reporting while you get a good grounding in your courses outside of the J-School.
 Then, you'll dive into courses that give you skills in video production, design, photography and multimedia, editing, online journalism, social media and ethics, trends and media law.

-Take some time and get inspired with the projects your soon-to-be colleagues are working on, like Native News, the student documentary, Montana Journalism Abroad, UM News and other capstones.
+Take some time and get inspired with the projects your soon-to-be colleagues are working on, like Native News, the UM Legislative News Service, the student documentary, Montana Journalism Abroad, UM News and other capstones.
 Student projects are where you'll learn to work as a team, make life-long friends and build an impressive portfolio that will make you stand out when you graduate.

 Get a behind-the-scenes look at the J-School and the students and faculty who make the magic by following the school on Instagram, Facebook and Snapchat: @umjschool.
 There, you'll find school news, student and professor profiles and see what things will look like when you get here.

 You have some options for new student orientation.
-For incoming students, there are two sessions, in the summer and in the fall.
 Check out the orientation page for more information.

-See what you can do with your degree by hearing from some of our alumni who are working in newsrooms across the country or using their communication and media skills to become leaders in other sectors like business, education, politics, law and just about everywhere else.
+More than 94% of our alumni land work after graduation.
+See what you can do with your degree by hearing from some of our grads who are working in newsrooms across the country or using their communication and media skills to become leaders in other sectors like business, education, politics, law and just about everywhere else.